mengbinhao/jack-note/docs/english/NPR.md

   - mysterious adj

 - 2020.6.30
-  - ambiguous adj | unambiguous
+  - ambiguous adj | unambiguous | ambiguity n
   - threshold n

   > Do they get on board?